Alen-h/LLM-Playground/README.md

 ### Usage

-1. **Add Your API Keys**: Enter API keys for your preferred providers (they will be saved locally)
+1. **Manage API Keys**:
+   - Enter your API key in the input field (supports OpenAI, Anthropic, or Deepseek)
+   - Keys are automatically saved to local storage for future use
-2. **Select Provider & Model**: Use the cascading dropdown to choose your provider and model
+   - Use the dropdown to quickly select from previously saved keys
+   - Delete unwanted keys with the trash icon

+2. **Select Your Model**:
+   - Click the model selector to open the cascading dropdown
+   - First select your provider (OpenAI, Anthropic, or Deepseek)
+   - Then choose your specific model from the available options

+3. **Configure Your Prompts**:
-3. **Set System Prompt**: Define the AI's behavior and context
+   - **System Prompt**: Define the AI's behavior, role, and context (up to 1000 characters)
-4. **Enter User Prompt**: Type your query or request
+   - **User Prompt**: Enter your question or request (up to 1000 characters)
-5. **Adjust Parameters**: Control temperature, max tokens, and response format
-6. **Submit**: Click the submit button to get your response
+   - Both fields include real-time character counters

+4. **Fine-tune Parameters**:
+   - **Temperature**: Control randomness (0 = focused, 2 = creative)
+   - **Max Tokens**: Set response length limit (1-4096 tokens)
+   - **Response Format**: Choose text or JSON output (OpenAI/Deepseek only)

+5. **Submit & Review**:
+   - Click Submit when all required fields are filled
+   - View real-time loading indicators
+   - Review formatted responses in the output panel
+   - Handle any errors with clear, descriptive messages

 ## Project Structure

 ```
-llm-playground/
+LLM-Playground/
 ├── app/
 │   ├── api/
 │   │   └── chat/